 Did I mention it was for 30 people?
 A new personal record.
 Everything turned out really well.
 I have mention that none of this would have ever been even near possible without my good friend Evan, who worked on this menu for many hours, bought a ton of groceries, and with whom it was an absolute pleasure to cook alongside again.
 And also to Kyle, who took the photo at the top of this post as well as risked permanently dying his hands red as he sliced the beets.
 Well done, Kyle.

 And thanks to all who showed up!
 I'm so glad to be able to share what I love with so many great friends all at one time!

 Around these parts, the following are all highly accurate and precise descriptors of measurements: 'fistfuls', 'a few glugs', 'as desired', 'to taste', and my most favorite of all 'some'.
 Cooking is best done when it is by feel, not by measuring cups.
-Not sure how much oil or carrots to use?
+Not sure how much olive oil to use?
+Or how many carrots?
 At what temperature should you roast tomatoes?
 Or a pork shoulder?
 Give it your best go and see where it takes you.